The Black Room (1935 film): Plot

 Colonel Hassell, fail noticeably before both her admiration for Anton and her true love for young Lieutenant Albert Lussan (Robert Allen).

 When the castle servant Mashka (Katherine DeMille) disappears after being seen with Gregor, the locals form a mob and enter the castle, confronting the baron.
 Gregor agrees to abdicate, and give power to his brother, who has become popular.
-After the papers are signed to relinquish his baronetcy to Anton, he lures his unsuspecting brother to the Black Room, kills him, and throws him into the pit where the dead bodies of Mashka and his other victims are kept.
+After the papers are signed to relinquish his baronetcy to Anton, Gregor lures his unsuspecting brother to the Black Room, kills him, and throws him into the pit where the dead bodies of Mashka and his other victims are kept.
 Gregor now assumes Anton's identity, and prepares to wed Thea, whose father supports their union.
 Lt.
 Lussan angrily and threateningly objects to the Colonel; Gregor kills the Colonel when a game of chess and his signing of a document reflected in a mirror both expose him, and then easily frames the Lieutenant, who is found guilty and sentenced to death.

 Following this, only Anton's mastiff recognizes that the baron is not his master, and the dog pursues Gregor when he travels to town for his wedding.
 Meanwhile, Lussan escapes his cell and meets secretly with Thea, who urges him to flee.
 He refuses, however, and the wedding ceremony begins in the town cathedral.
 As the stately ceremony draws to a close, the priest asks for any who object to the union to "speak now or forever hold their peace", and the dog attacks "Anton", who defends himself with his supposedly paralyzed right arm.
 Standing thus revealed, Gregor flees.
 The townspeople gathered for the wedding form a mob in a matter of seconds.
 The dog, followed by the mob, which includes Lussan, pursues Gregor to the castle, where he attempts to hide in the Black Room.
 The mob discovers where he is and begins to batter open the secret door.
 Before they can gain passage, however, the dog squeezes through and throws himself on Gregor, who falls backward into the pit and onto the knife still held in his murdered brother's hand.
 Thus, the prophecy is fulfilled.